Logo

 Loan restrictions

-Typically, an unsecured personal loan can be used for almost any reason, like making home improvements, paying off accumulated medical bills, or consolidating credit card debt.
+An unsecured personal loan can be used for almost any reason, like making home improvements, paying off accumulated medical bills, or consolidating credit card debt.
 However, be sure to check the terms of a loan so you understand any limits before you sign.

-Unsecured loans can be obtained through traditional lending institutions, as well as several other alternative lenders.
+Unsecured loans can be obtained through traditional lending institutions as well as several other alternative lenders.

 Online lenders